 Brachial plexus injuries can also be more specifically classified into six types by CT myelography.

 Conventional myelography is performed via intrathecal injection of iodinated contrast media.
-Nerve roots can be demonstrated as well as the leakage of contrast into the meningocoele.
+Nerve roots can be demonstrated as well as the leakage of contrast into the meningocele.

 Advantages include high spatial resolution and absence of CSF flow artefacts.
-Disadvantages include improper filling of the meningocoele sac in the presence of dural scar, intra and post procedural complications e.g. hematoma, infection, allergic reaction and headache.
+Disadvantages include improper filling of the meningocele sac in the presence of a dural scar, intra- and post-procedural complications e.g. hematoma, infection, allergic reaction and headache.

 Nowadays myelography is almost always performed in conjunction with CT myelography.

-Widely replaces conventional myelography as it utilizes less contrast agent and hence less contrast reaction.
-Advantages include ability to detect partial root avulsion, excellent visualization of bony structures, no CSF flow artifacts and multiplanar reconstruction.
-Disadvantages include high radiation dose, poor visualization of lower brachial plexus due to bony artefacts, pre- and post procedural complications.
+CT myelography widely replaces conventional myelography as it utilizes less contrast agent and hence less contrast reaction.
+Advantages include the ability to detect partial root avulsion, excellent visualization of bony structures, no CSF flow artefacts and multiplanar reconstruction.
+Disadvantages include high radiation dose, poor visualization of lower brachial plexus due to bony artefacts, pre- and post-procedural complications.

-Together with direct visualization of nerve root and sleeves, spinal cord injuries present as edema in acute stage and myelomalacia in chronic stage.
-In preganglionic injruy, there is usually an avulsion pseudomeningocoele, which is a CSF filled structure at the site of the nerve root that does not contain any neural elements.
+Together with direct visualization of nerve root and sleeves, spinal cord injuries present as oedema in the acute stage and myelomalacia in the chronic stage.
+In preganglionic injury, there is usually an avulsion pseudomeningocele, which is a CSF filled structure at the site of the nerve root that does not contain any neural elements.
 There may be associated cord hematoma.
-Post contrast enhancement of nerve root suggest functional impairment even if it appears continuous.
+Postcontrast enhancement of nerve root suggests functional impairment even if it appears continuous.
 Abnormal enhancement of paraspinal muscles is an indirect sign of root avulsion.

-This uses steady state coherent gradient echo sequences which imply high contrast to noise ratio and reduce flow artefacts.
-It can easily identify nerve roots and meningocoele sac even if there are intradural scars.
+This uses steady-state coherent gradient echo sequences which imply high contrast to noise ratio and reduce flow artefacts.
+It can easily identify nerve roots and meningocele sac even if there are intradural scars.

 A recent modality which can demonstrate postganglionic injuries as discontinuation of injured nerves.